anuket-project/anuket-specifications/doc/gov/chapters/chapter09.md

 The Community shall review Issues/Gaps during the evaluate stage and do one of the following:

 *	Accept the Issue/Gap, and accordingly modify the RI/RC
-*	Not-Accept the Issue/Gap and document the condition while maintaining the privacy of participants
+*	Not-Accept the Issue/Gap and document the condition of non-conformance while maintaining the privacy of participants

 <a name="9.5.6.1"></a>
 #### 9.5.6.1 Resources and Roles